fireapache/AStarPathfinding/README.md

-		In order to compile the GUI application, you'll have to, first, install the Qt Creator 2.7.1 or later (based on Qt 4.8.4 32-bit framework), second, clone this entire repository or pull the updates, third, open the project using the downloaded editor, and finally, compile the application within the Qt Creator ambient.
+		In order to compile the GUI application, you'll have to, first, install the Qt Creator 2.7.1 or later (based on Qt 4.8.4 32-bit framework), second, clone this entire repository or pull the updates, third, open the project using the downloaded editor, and finally, compile the application within the Qt Creator environment.

 	* A* Pathfinding source code: